 This is correct.

 Instead of relying on surveys of gun ownership, we can use the number of concealed handgun permits as a proxy for ownership.
-And when we use panel data to follow states over time, we see no association between suicides and the number of concealed handgun permits.
+And when we follow states over time, we see no association between suicides and the number of concealed handgun permits.

 There is a strong tendency for states with more gun control laws to have lower gun ownership rates.
-Yet, doing this research properly, we find that more gun laws are associated with more total suicides and are unrelated to firearm suicides.
+Yet, doing this research properly, we find that having more gun laws is associated with more total suicides and is unrelated to firearm suicides.

 Vox argues: “Perhaps the reason access to guns so strongly contributes to suicides is that guns are much deadlier than alternatives like cutting and poison.”

 But Vox gives a very misleading impression of the effectiveness of different suicide methods.
 A 1995 study looked at 4,117 cases of completed suicide in Los Angeles County during the period 1988-1991, and found that the success rate for being hit by a train is virtually the same as for a gunshot to the head or a shotgun to the chest.
-The study also estimated that the amount of pain and discomfort from being hit by a train was about half of either of those methods.
+The study also estimated that the amount of pain and discomfort from being hit by a train was about half that of the other two methods.
 (Click on the pie charts to enlarge.)

 The second problem with these numbers is that not everyone wants to successfully commit suicide, so people can affect the success rate of the method.
 They may take a few extra pills, but not enough to actually kill themselves.

-Vox cites two studies claiming that gun control laws can reduce suicides.
+Vox cites two studies which claim that gun control laws can reduce suicides.
 One study is on Australia’s 1996/97 gun buyback and another is on Israel.
 But cherry-picking two studies isn’t very useful.
 Vox just ignores research that doesn’t support their conclusions.

 But looking at simple before-and-after averages of gun deaths in Australia regarding the gun buyback is extremely misleading.
 Firearm homicides and suicides were falling from the mid-1980s onwards, so you could pick out any subsequent year and the average firearm homicide and suicide rates after that year would be down compared to the average before it.